nojronatron/ExploreRssFeed/README.md

 - Paginate results.
 - Use SQL Server or PostgreSQL to better support deployment to cloud (will also separate Data from the Blazor Server App).
 - Make the cache timeout configurable (examples: appsettings, environment variable, or simply adding a push-button to clear current cache).
+- Open RSS Link targets in a new tab (or Window).

 ## References and Kudos